-6. My film was broadcast on television (or other nontheatrical distribution) outside the U.S. before it opened theatrically in the U.S. Is it still eligible?
+5. My film was broadcast on television outside the U.S. before its qualifying release in the U.S. Is it still eligible?

-If the film had a theatrical release outside the U.S. before it was broadcast in a nontheatrical format (such as television, streaming, or video-on-demand), and if the broadcast was only outside the U.S., the film could still be eligible.
+If the film had a qualifying release outside the U.S. before it was broadcast on television, and if the broadcast was only outside the U.S., the film could still be eligible.
 Please contact Credits Submissions with details.

-7. Does an HD-Cam or Blu-Ray meet the digital screening requirements?
+6. Does an HD-Cam or Blu-Ray meet the digital screening requirements?
 No. Only a Digital Cinema Package (DCP) meets our digital requirements.
 See above for more information on what constitutes a Digital Cinema Package.

-8. If my film is nominated for Best Picture, which individuals receive the statuette?
+7. If my film is nominated for Best Picture, which individuals receive the statuette?
 The individuals must have screen credit of "producer" or "produced by" on the nominated film.
 See Rule 16, Special Rules for the Best Picture of the Year Award for more information.

-9. Rule 4, titled "Submission," says I need to send prints of the film to the Academy, and I need to sign an agreement.
+8. Rule 4, titled "Submission," says I need to send prints of the film to the Academy, and I need to sign an agreement.
 Should I upload or send that with the Oscars Submission Form (OSF) and credits?
 No, do not send DVDs or streaming links of the film when submitting the OSF for consideration in the General Entry category.
 You'll be asked to send a print with an acknowledgement of the Academy Regulations if the film receives a nomination(s).
-Other Awards categories do require DVDs of the film (or streaming access) with the entry form; please refer to the Rules & Eligibility for special rules for other categories.

-10. The submission site asks me to list some credits for the Oscars Submission Form (OSF), but you're also asking for complete screen credits or legal billing?
+9. The submission site asks me to list some credits for the Oscars Submission Form (OSF), but you're also asking for complete screen credits or legal billing?
 What are those?